ausd-io/ausd/modules/ecash-script/README.md

-## ecash-script
+## auscash-script

-A JS library to support parsing script for ecash app development.
+A JS library to support parsing script for auscash app development.

 ### Use